michael-zucchetta/bauta/Readme.md

 Keep in mind that the file `background.txt` is compulsory.
 Furthermore, all the other images must be `png` files with alpha channel.

-In the pets example, you will have three files:
+In the pets example, there are three files:
 ```
 background.txt
 dog.txt
 cat.txt
 ```

-Once you have the txt files in a single folder you will have to run
+Once you have the txt files in a single folder you have to run
 ```
 ./setup_dataset
 ```

-This script will create the a **data path** with seveal subfolders where the dataset and models are stored as well as downloading the images and splitting them into test and train.
+This script creates the main directory in the specified **data path** with several subfolders where the dataset and models are stored and split into test and train.
+Each directory in the train and test dataset will contain a file with the list of images URLs.
+If not specified otherwise, it will download the images as well.
 The dataset configuration will be stored in the file `DATA_FOLDER/config.yaml` and contains a single attribute with the lists of classes.